First Camping Trip Starter Kit and Planning Guide for Beginners (2026)

 First Aid Kit: Adventure Medical Kits Ultralight .7

 The Adventure Medical Kits Ultralight/Watertight .7 is the "throw it in your pack and forget it until you need it" kit.
 Hospital-grade supplies for cuts, burns, blisters, sprains, and insect stings, all in a waterproof bag the size of a paperback.
-For a more comprehensive emergency setup, read our wilderness first aid and emergency preparedness resources — every camper should know the basics before heading into the backcountry.
+Before you head out, run through our camping first-aid checklist so you know what to add for kids, dogs, and longer trips β and for a broader safety setup, our camping safety and survival gear guide covers the backup tools that turn small problems into non-events.

 The Categories Without Specific Links (But Don't Skip)

-A few essentials our catalog doesn't directly cover yet, but you need them:
+A few essentials our catalog doesn't directly cover with product pages yet, but you should still plan for them:

 What NOT to Buy (Common Beginner Mistakes)